MikaaOliver/MikaaOliver/README.md

 ### Oiii! 👋

 •studying programming 🖱💻
-•like to gaming🎮
-•and music for relax 🎶😎
+•🎮I like to game and listen to music to relax🎮🎶😎

 <div>
   <a href="https://github.com/MikaaOliver">